 Freebie Supplyis an extensive directory that has put together numerous free resources for Adobe XD, Figma, Sketch, Photoshop and Adobe Illustrator.
 So, if you're using any of those tools, you'll find lots of useful stuff ranging from illustrations and mockups to icons and UI kits.
 The licensing may differ among items, so make sure to check it before using.

 Pixabay is a popular resource that offers a variety of free-to-use media files including photos, videos, and even music.
-But it also has a great collection of .svg illustrations gathered from all kinds of different sources.
+But it also has a great collection of free .svg illustrations gathered from all kinds of different sources.
 All the items on the site are free for commercial use and don't require attribution, so you just need to find the required image and download it.